f4exb/sdrangel/Readme.md

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

-**&#9888; Warning**: Windows distributions are provided as by products of the Qt toolchain.
+**&#9888; Warning**: Windows distribution is provided as a by product of the Qt toolchain.
 The platform of choice to run SDRangel is definitely Linux.
 You are encouraged to use the group to seek help from other Windows users but the author cannot give help or any support for problems related to running the software on Windows.
 Issues specific to Windows problems opened on Github will be closed systematically.
-Windows distributions may be discontinued in the future.
+Windows distribution may be discontinued in the future.

 <h1>Source code</h1>